- Home »

 Are there any vehicles, owned by you, your employees, or volunteers used in your business?

 Vehicles used by your business present a possible risk for your business.
 Even if the vehicles are covered by a personal insurance policy, your business is still exposed.
 If you answered yes you should speak to an insurance agent that has experience with commercial auto insurance to determine whether your business needs a Commercial Auto Policy.

 What is an Inland Marine Policy and why do I need it?

-The Inland Marine Policy cover a wide range of moveable property such as computers, construction tools and equipment, photography equipment and more.
+The Inland Marine Policy cover a wide range of movable property such as computers, construction tools and equipment, photography equipment and more.
 This line can also be used to insure the property of your clients that has been left in your control, also referred to as Bailee’s Coverage.
 It can be used to protect property under construction or during installation with Builders Risk Coverage or an Installation Floater.
 The Inland Marine Policy is also the line that provides goods that your business transports under the Motor Truck Cargo Coverage.